Florida man calls 911 to report himself drunk driving

-WINTER HAVEN, Fla. — Polk County deputies received an unusual 911 call on New Year's Eve where a man reported himself drunk-driving.
+WINTER HAVEN, Fla. — Polk County, Florida deputies received an unusual 911 call on New Year's Eve where a man reported himself drunk-driving.

 “Driving while under the influence of alcohol or drugs is a serious crime.
 Innocent people are too often injured or killed from impaired drivers.
 DUI is not a laughing matter,” sheriff’s officials wrote on Facebook.
 “However ... in this particular incident, nobody was hurt, so we couldn’t help but LOTO (that means we Laughed Our Tasers Off).”